StarRocks/starrocks/docs/administration/Query_planning.md

 Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
 Hints only take effect within a single query.

-### System variables hint
+### System variable hint

-You can set one or more system variable hints by using the `/*+ ... */` comment syntax in SELECT and SUBMIT TASK statements.
-You can also use system variable hints in SELECT clauses that included in other statements such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.
+You can set one or more system variable hints by using the `/*+ ... */` comment syntax in SELECT and SUBMIT TASK statements, or in SELECT clauses that are included in other statements such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.

 #### Syntax